philippbayer/Goodreads_visualization/README.md

 * not being focused on useless mobile apps, but on medical companies that treat death as a sign of dissent
 * the harassment of irs-personnel to get into the dark cave
 * they're doing "good"
+* i think it's supposed to be the worst essay is a vampire: "interview with a strong voice and judges the poem by the use of might (hitler is referenced several times) - the 4 alternating voices quickly blur into one network of states

 *why does this work so well*